History of the nude in art: Romanticism

 The Turkish Bath (1862), by Jean Auguste Dominique Ingres, Louvre Museum, Paris.

 Between neoclassicism and romanticism is the work of Jean Auguste Dominique Ingres, whose figures are halfway between sensuality and concern for pure form, which he treated meticulously, almost obstinately.
-His female figures have a certain Gothic air (small breasts, prominent stomachs), and were subject to a small number of postural designs in which the artist felt comfortable, and which he repeated throughout his career.
+His female figures have a certain Gothic air (small breasts, prominent stomachs) and were subject to a small number of postural designs that the artist felt comfortable with and repeated throughout his career.
 One of these, for example, was that of a nude woman seated on her back, which he introduced in The Valpinçon Bather (1808) and which is discernible, within a group scene, in The Turkish Bath.
 Another is the standing figure of the Venus Anadyomene (1848), with a Botticellian air, of which he made several versions, and which he later transformed into a young woman with a pitcher of water, The Spring (1856).
-Other works are more personal, such as Grande Odalisque (1814), which recalls the mannerism of the School of Fontainebleau, and which initiated his fondness for orientalism, for exotic figures and environments.
-In The Golden Age (1840–1848) he painted a large mural composed entirely of nudes, a work which, however, remained unfinished.
+Other works are more personal, such as Grande Odalisque (1814), which recalls the mannerism of the School of Fontainebleau and initiated his fondness for orientalism and exotic figures and environments.
+In The Golden Age (1840–1848), he painted a large mural composed entirely of nudes, a work which, however, remained unfinished.
 The Turkish Bath (1862) is perhaps his most famous work, and the culmination of his lifelong study of the nude.
 He returned to Orientalism, with a scene set in a harem, accentuating the curved and rounded forms of the models, who shamelessly show their prominent breasts and wide hips, with a sensuality unusual until then in Western art.
 Other works of his are: The Envoys of Agamemnon (1801), Oedipus and the Sphinx (1808–1825), Jupiter and Thetis (1811), The Dream of Ossian (1813), Roger Freeing Angelica (1819), Odalisque with Slave (1842), etc.

 His disciples were: Antoine-Jean Gros, chronicler of the Napoleonic deeds, made in Bonaparte visiting the plague victims of Jaffa (1804) some nudes of intense dramatism, showing with crudeness the effects of the disease; and Théodore Chassériau, who tried to synthesize the line of Ingres with the colorfulness of Delacroix, although his work tends to academicism (Venus Anadyomene, 1838; Susanna and the Elders, 1839; Diana surprised by Actaeon, 1840; Andromeda chained to the rock by the Nereids, 1840; The Toilette of Esther, 1841; Sleeping Nymph, 1850; The Tepidarium, 1853).
 Théodore Géricault was influenced by Michelangelo, as can be seen in the central figure of The Raft of the Medusa (1819), which is one of the athletes of the Sistine Chapel, while other figures are reminiscent of those in Raphael's Transfiguration.
 For his studies of anatomy, Géricault frequently visited morgues and even prisons where prisoners were executed.
-In his Leda and the Swan (1822) he transcribed to a female figure the dynamic energy of classical athletes, and her posture recalls that of the Ilyssus of the Parthenon, exchanging athletic effort for sexual excitement.
+In his Leda and the Swan (1822), he transposed the dynamic energy of classical athletes onto a female figure, and her posture recalls that of the Ilyssus on the Parthenon, exchanging athletic effort for sexual excitement.